seandinwiddie/project-root/READMEs/description.md

 world of darkness

-chonicles of darkness
+chronicles of darkness

 consulting accelerator

 mind movies

+quareia

 other mindset courses and ttrpg rulesets

-also report genaration of things like charaters and adventure logs and mindset discovery
+also report generation of things like characters and adventure logs and mindset discovery